-Liquid biofuels are manufactured at several small refineries in Virginia, and a large-scale ethanol plant is still a possibility.
+Liquid biofuels are manufactured at several small refineries in Virginia, and a large-scale ethanol plant finally started operating in 2014.

 In 2011, Osage Bio Energy completed aroughly $200 million ethanol production facility to make 65 million gallons of ethanol per year in Hopewell from barley.
 Perdue Grains contracted with Virginia farmers to grow barley as the feedstock to be converted into ethanol.
 Osage Bio Energy planned to convert the starches in the barley grains into ethanol, while the hulls of the grain would be burned for energy and the dried distillers grain (DDGS) residue would provide a protein-rich food supplement for livestock.
 The facility was expected to require 300,000 acres to grow 28 million bushels of barley.
 The Hopewell plant was predicted to create a $100 million demand for a winter cover crop that would simultaneously enhance water quality, by utilizing nitrates in the soil that otherwise washed into the Chesapeake Bay.1